fsist/future-streams/README.md

 4. A `Connector[In, Out]` is a special node type which can connect to more than one upstream or downstream node.
     This serves to fan-out or fan-in stream connections.
 The Connector doesn't extend `Source[In] with Sink[Out]` because it isn't a single Source or Sink; instead it makes multiple Sources and Sinks available as methods.

+There is also an auxiliary type called `Pipe[In, Out]`, which represents a Sink linked to a Source with a black box in the middle.
+It can abstract away sub-graphs of the stream model which are already internally connected.

 ### Modeling and running the stream